 At the Philanthropy Journal, he organized, moderated and spoke at:

-- Five annual conferences for North Carolina nonprofits.
+- Five annual statewide conferences for North Carolina nonprofits.

-- Four annual conferences for foundations and corporate funders in the state.
+- Four annual statewide conferences for North Carolina foundations and corporate funders.

 - Ten conferences throughout the U.S. on nonprofits and technology.